On the kink-kink collision problem of for the $\phi^{6}$ model with low speed: Proof of Theorem

 \section{Proof of Theorem \ref{orbittheo}}

-The main objective of this section is to prove Theorem \ref{orbittheo}. \begin{remark} The importance of this theorem is to the describe the dynamics of the two solitons before the collision instant, for all $t<0$ and $\vert t\vert \gg 1.$ More precisely, if two moving kinks are coming from infinite distance with a sufficient low speed $v$ satisfying $v\leq \delta(2k),$ then the inelasticity of the collision is going to be of order at most $O(v^{k})$ and the kinks will move away each one with speed of size in modulus $v+O(v^{k})$ when $t$ goes to $-\infty.$ \end{remark} The demonstration of Theorem \ref{orbittheo} is inspired in the proof of Theorem $1$ of \cite{asympt} and use modulations techniques inspired from \cite{blowup}.
-However, since we are working with solutions $\phi(t,x)$ which can have zero momentum, we are going to use another functional to control the stability of the solution for long time.
+The main objective of this section is to prove Theorem \ref{orbittheo}. \begin{remark} The importance of this theorem is to describe the dynamics of the two solitons before the collision instant, for all $t<0$ and $\vert t\vert \gg 1.$ More precisely, if two moving kinks are coming from an infinite distance with a sufficiently low speed $v$ satisfying $v\leq \delta(2k),$ then the inelasticity of the collision is going to be of order at most $O(v^{k})$ and the kinks will move away each one with the speed of size in modulus $v+O(v^{k})$ when $t$ goes to $-\infty.$ \end{remark} The proof of Theorem \ref{orbittheo} uses energy estimate techniques from the article \cite{stabtheory}.
+Furthermore, the demonstration of Theorem \ref{orbittheo} is quite similar to the proof of Theorem $1$ of the article \cite{asympt} and also uses modulation techniques inspired by \cite{blowup} and \cite{asympt}.
 From now on, we consider